OpenFabrics/fsdp_build/README.md

 ## 4. Requirements for Running Test Scripts

 Now that we have our images created, we can start building containers and running scripts within them.
 Before we start doing this, however, there are a few things we must be sure we have in place.
-A few things this script requires are:
+These things are as follows:
+* An output directory
 * A source directory
-* An output directory
 * A script file to run

 #### Output directory

 This doesn't have to be anything fancy, it can be any directory anywhere on your system that's going to be mounted to `/home/<your username>/out/` within the container.
 It doesn't even have to be a preexisting file on your machine, if you hand the script a path to a directory that doesn't exist already it will create that directory for you.
 One thing to note however is this is where the container will be storing the output from the scripts that you run in a file titled `results_log.txt`.
 If it finds another file with the same name in the given output directory already **it will overwrite the old file**.
-So, if you are running multiple different containers and need the output be sure to use different output directories.
+So, if you are running multiple different tests inside containers and need the output be sure to use different output directories.

 #### Source directory

 The source directory, like the output directory, can be any directory on your system that will be mounted to `/home/<your username>/src/` within your container.
 However, in the case of the source directory, the contents matter.
 This directory is going to be where you will want to store any files that your scripts require to execute **including the script itself**.
-An important thing to note as well is `/home/<your username>/src/` is going to be ***your home and starting directory*** within the container.
+An important thing to note as well is `/home/<your username>/src/` is going to be ***your starting directory*** within the container.
 This will come in handy when writing your scripts so it's good to keep in mind.

 #### Script file